 fbpx

 Variegated hostas are the perfect way to add some visual interest to the shady corners of your yard.
-These plants have gorgeous foliage with interesting patterns over the surface of each leaf.
-Some hostas have white variegation while others have green or even a blue tone.
-There’s truly a variegated hosta for every spot!
-Here are 23 of the prettiest variegated hosta varieties to consider for your yard.
+These plants have gorgeous foliage with streaked patterns over the surface of each leaf.
+Some hostas have white variegation, while others have green or blue streaks.
+Here are the prettiest variegated hosta varieties to consider for your yard.

 Variegated hostas - patriot